Student Responsibility Checklist

 Students who are eligible to audio record class lectures as an accommodation must purchase their own recording device and ensure that it does not disrupt the class lecture or other students.

-Students who audio record lectures as an accommodation must not sell, redistribute, copy, or divulge recorded material (in some cases, a faculty member may ask the student to sign an agreement to this effect).
+Students who audio record lectures as an accommodation must not sell, redistribute, copy, or divulge recorded material.

 Receiving Copies of Peer Notes